 Senior Editor, MindEdge Learning

-Using PowerPoint slides can actually be a wonderful enhancement to your presentation, but only if you know how to use them properly.
+As most business meetings have gone remote during the COVID-19 pandemic, PowerPoint slides have become an increasingly important part of many presentations.
+But PowerPoint only helps if you know how to use it properly.
 Here are some basic rules to consider in order to keep your audience engaged.

 Rule #1: Think before you act

 Before deciding to use PowerPoint slides as a visual aid, ask yourself a few basic questions: Will these slides be a helpful tool in organizing my ideas?
 Are there visual images and graphics that would help me communicate my key points?
-Would this specific audience be receptive to a visual presentation?
+Would this specific audience be receptive to a slide presentation, as opposed to a verbal or video presentation?
 If you cannot answer “yes” to all of these questions, then you should consider alternate ways to present your information.